Paint Coverage Calculator

 Paint coverage varies significantly between types.
 Standard trade emulsion covers about 12 m²/L on smooth primed walls.
 Budget formulations cover 8 m²/L due to lower pigment content.
 Textured masonry paints cover as little as 5 m²/L because rough surfaces have higher effective area.
 This calculator uses realistic trade figures rather than optimistic manufacturer claims.

 Two coats is standard for most residential work.
 One coat is sufficient only when repainting the same colour.
 Three coats is needed for light over dark or bare plaster.
 New plaster should receive a mist coat first.
-Pair with the Brick Calculator for wall construction or the Concrete Calculator for foundation volumes.
+Pair with the Brick Calculator for wall construction, the Concrete Calculator for foundation volumes, or match paint swatches across formats if your designer supplied HEX values but the trade counter works in RAL.

 Quick Reference Table